 Low commute scores could be due to limited access to public transit in this area, as well as longer-than-average work commute times for residents.

-If you’re considering moving to any new city, it could be a very intimidating task.
-However, it could also be a great experience if you are willing to get to know the town before actually living in Sherman, Illinois.
+If you’re considering relocating to any new city, it could be a very daunting task.
+However, it could also be a fulfilling experience if you are willing to get to know the town before actually living in Sherman, Illinois.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-With useful information like amenities, crime, cost of living, housing and other key data points, finding the best places to live in Sherman and in the areas around Sherman is a much easier task.
+The best areas in Sherman and in surrounding cities are easier to find when you are able to make informed decisions.
+Using data from amenities, crime, commute, employment, you will see a detailed breakdown of the most important information as well as comparisons to the Illinois and national averages.

-Sherman, IL receives 82 out of 100 for its livability score; this results in a ranking of #44 in Illinois and #921 in the USA.
+Sherman has a livability score of 84/100 and is ranked #29 in Illinois and #662 in the USA.
 Clearly, Sherman is doing something right, as this score ranks well above the average of most cities.
-Another exciting tidbit, is that Sherman ranks better than 90% of all US cities!
-If we dig down a little deeper into each category within the livability score, we see that Sherman has higher than average rankings for the following: crime (A+), cost of living (B-), education (A-), employment (A+) and housing (A+).
-On a less positive note, Sherman does not have favorable ranks for the following: amenities (F).
+Sherman has also earned the rare honor of ranking in the top 10 percentile among all cities.
+There are nine total categories that generate the livability score.
+Sherman scores well for crime (A+), cost of living (B), education (A-) and employment (A+) On a more negative note, Sherman does not have favorable scores for the following: amenities (F).
 If we take a look at the data, we can find out why.

 Test scores can be a good way to measure a school's academic performance and the proficiency of its students.
 They can be an important metric in deciding if the local area schools can provide a solid educational system for children.
 The schools in Sherman have an average test score of 67%, which is well above the US average.